harness/harness/doc/setup-nginx.md

 }
 ```

+It is very important to set the `X-Forwarded-For` and `X-Forwarded-Proto` header variables.
+Drone needs to know its own URL so that it can configure a repository's post-commit hooks properly.

 You may also want to change Drone’s default port when proxying traffic.
 You can change the port in the `/etc/drone/drone.toml` configuration file:

 ```toml